 East Texas Baptist University is committed to providing an institutional environment where all persons may pursue their studies, careers, duties, and activities in an atmosphere free of threat of unwelcome and unwanted sexual actions.
 This policy prohibits sexual and gender- based harassment, sexual assault, sexual exploitation, stalking, intimate relationship violence, and retaliation (collectively referred to in this policy as prohibited conduct).
-These forms of prohibited conduct are harmful to the wellbeing of our community and its members, the learning and working environment, and collegial relationships among our students, faculty, and staff.
+These forms of prohibited conduct are harmful to the well-being of our community and its members, the learning and working environment, and collegial relationships among our students, faculty, and staff.

-All forms of prohibited conduct under this policy are regarded as serious University offenses, and violations will result in discipline, including potential separation from the University.
+All violations of prohibited conduct under this policy will result in discipline, including potential separation from the University.
 Some forms of prohibited conduct may also violate state and federal laws, and criminal prosecution may occur independently of any disciplinary action imposed by the University.